komoelwinaung/project-anz/README.md

        * kubectl apply -f nginx-anz.yaml
        * kubectl expose deployment/nginx --port 8000 --name nginx-service --type LoadBalancer
        * kubectl get services nginx-service

-After that, we can browse the ELB url and that will be fine.
+7. After that, we can browse the ELB url and that will be fine.
 Result screenshot is in Powerpoint.

+8. Prepare and install Istio system in EKS and expose the service to outside.
+Also screenshots in in Powerpoint.

+10. Another deployment of WordPress and RDS was done in my GitHub tutorial - https://github.com/komoelwinaung/wordpress_eks_with_rds Thank you!